SACHSTech/Lesson-Javadocs-and-Exceptions/README.md

 Runtime errors are more common when:

-- the program interacts with the user
+- the program interacts with user input
-- input is unpredictable
-- the program accesses strings using indexes or arrays
-- math operations involve special cases (e.g., dividing by zero)
+- string or array indexes are misused
+- calculations involve restricted operations (division, square roots, etc.)

 Common runtime exceptions include: